Web Design Projects

 Kurt’s Words

+A page to periodically post some of Kurt’s most poignant quotes.
 Inspired by Kurt’s writing study, I mimicked the checkered floors to create a layout for a text-heavy page.
 The whimsical shapes of his study door inspired the long oval menu bar and the color selection.

 Dennis Lynch